yoctoproject/poky/documentation/dev-manual/sbom.rst

-fixes are applied (see ":ref:`dev-manual/vulnerabilities:checking for vulnerabilities`"), the OpenEmbedded build system can generate a description of all the components you used, their licenses, their dependencies, the changes that were applied and the known vulnerabilities that were fixed.
+fixes are applied (see ":ref:`dev-manual/vulnerabilities:checking for vulnerabilities`"), the OpenEmbedded build system can generate a description of all the components you used, their licenses, their dependencies, their sources, the changes that were applied to them and the known vulnerabilities that were fixed.

 This description is generated in the form of a *Software Bill of Materials* (:term:`SBOM`), using the :term:`SPDX` standard.